sauravnakarmi/AWS-WordPressWebApp/README.md

 ![NatGatewayDiagram](https://github.com/sauravnakarmi/AWS-WordPressWebApp/assets/70821330/93b0a368-5f3b-4203-9f32-2fdb7a4d2363)

-Nat Gateways are used in order to give internet access to the application tier so that the EC2 instances can download patches while users are not able to access the EC2 instances.
-Keeping the EC2 instance in the private subnet is security best practice since it protects our EC2 instances from being accessed by users on the internet and potentially executing malicious attacks on the instances.
-I started by creating 2 Elastic Ip addresses that would be used for the NAT Gateways (figure 5).
-I then created the NAT gateways and attached elastic ip addresses (figure 6).
-In order to properly route traffic from the EC2 instance to the NAT Gateway I had to add a route in the route table from the private route tables to the NAT Gateways (figure 7).
+NAT Gateways serve a crucial role in granting internet access to the application tier while safeguarding EC2 instances from direct user access, thereby adhering to security best practices.
+This setup allows EC2 instances to download patches seamlessly without user intervention.
+Initiating the process, I provisioned two Elastic IP addresses designated for NAT Gateways, as delineated in Figure 5.
+Subsequently, the NAT Gateways were instantiated and associated with their respective Elastic IP addresses, as depicted in Figure 6.
+To ensure smooth traffic routing from the EC2 instances to the NAT Gateways, I configured route tables within the private subnet, establishing routes directing traffic to the NAT Gateways, as outlined in Figure 7.

 Figure 5
 ![ElasticIp](https://github.com/sauravnakarmi/AWS-WordPressWebApp/assets/70821330/3ba2c18d-ee70-4c91-987d-a422c2e85d87)